josedaniel-cb/ire-forms/README.md

 ## Fields

-The following table shows the main properties of the available fields.
+The table below provides an overview of the primary properties for the available fields:

 | Field                            | `FormBuilder` function | Value type  | HTML referent             |
 | -------------------------------- | ---------------------- | ----------- | ------------------------- |